rodriguesxxx/Algorithms/README.md

 The ladder algorithm can be considered as a counterpoint to array-based structures.
 While LinkedLists are dynamic and flexible, staircases offer a visual representation in the form of steps, created and adjusted according to demand.

 <a href="./Staircase/">Source Code</a>

+## MiniMax Sum

+This algorithm checks the maximum and minimum sum in a range of 4 values ​​in a vector

+<a href="./MiniMaxSum/">Source Code</a>